-Pinus mugo'Carstens' is a small, dwarf selection of Mountain pine.
+Pinus mugo'Carstens' is a small, dwarf selection of mountain pine.
 Overall its structure is cushion-shaped becoming a flattened globe with age.
 Needles are typical of the species and are a pleasant medium green in the summer, becoming a rich golden yellow in the winter.
 'Carstens' is one of the best of the "winter yellow' pines.
 Another distinguishing feature is a late season push of shorter needles, creating the effect of a crown at the end of each terminal branch.
-After 10 years in the garden, expect a specimen to be mature at 18 to 24 inches (45 - 60 cm) wide and half as tall, suggesting an annual rate of growth of 1.5 to 2 inches (3.5 - 5 cm).
+After 10 years in the garden, a specimen to be mature at 18 to 24 inches (45 - 60 cm) wide and half as tall, suggesting an annual rate of growth of 1.5 to 2 inches (3.5 - 5 cm).

 Pinus mugo 'Carstens' at the Smits Pinetum, Lottum, The Netherlands.